The Scarface Mob: Ratings

 According to Stack the show earned a 36.1 rating.

 Four days after the series aired, the ABC network offered Desilu $3,620,000 to make 32 episodes of a series about The Untouchables.
 ABC held 35%, Desilu 35% and the rest was held by Stack and other outside interests.

 Alcatraz Express

 Neville Brand later reprised his role as Capone in "The Big Train" a two part episode of The Untouchables.

 The two episodes were cut together and released theatrically as Alcatraz Express.

 Plot

 Al Capone is about to be sent to prison in Atlanta on a tax-evasion charge.
 Elliot Ness insists that Capone be taken by train to San Francisco.
 Capone tries to escape while on board.

 Reception

 Reviewing the original episodes, the Los Angeles Times called it "about the slickest two hours of warfare ever shown on the tube."

-The Guns of Zangara
+The Gun of Zangara

 The Unhired Assassin was another two-part episode of The Untouchables that was released theatrically, this time under the title The Gun of Zangara.
 It focused on Giuseppe Zangara's attempted assassination of Franklin D. Roosevelt.

 The project was a labor of love for writer William Spier.